Others

 7. Realistic: While aspiring for excellence, emotionally intelligent leaders embrace realism.
 Setting achievable goals provides clarity and fosters an environment where team members can thrive.
 Acceptance of imperfection encourages creativity and a culture of learning from failures.

 For those aspiring to cultivate emotional intelligence, the journey begins with self-awareness.
-PeopleKeys’ 4D report can help by serving as a valuable starting point with its in-depth behavioral insights.
+Our DISC+ solutions and PeopleKeys’ 4D report can help by serving as a valuable starting point with its in-depth behavioral insights.
 Remember, understanding oneself lays the foundation for comprehending and leading others effectively.

 Make a greater impact!
 Call us at 6346 1455 to find out more about our DISC+ Programme and Professional DISC Certification Courses.